meg-rich/get-set/README.md

-# Coming soon!
-This is a work in progress.
+# This is a work in progress.

- I'm using this project to become a little more familiar with typescript, redux, redux-thunk, and styled components.
+ I'm currently using this project to become a little more familiar with typescript, redux, redux-thunk, and styled components.

 ## Available Scripts